-How will MTSS/Rtl impact my child?
+How will MTSS impact my child?

-- Multi-tiered System of Supports (MTSS) ensures that your child receives varying levels of academic and behavior supports based upon his or her need. - Your child will be included in early identification of academic or behavioral problems so assistance can be provided at the first signs of difficulty. - Help for your child will increase or decrease depending on his or her needs. - You are encouraged to participate and become involved in planning and providing interventions to help your child. - You will receive frequent updates of your child's progress.
+- Your child will be included in early identification of academic and/or behavioral concerns so assistance can be provided at the first signs of difficulty. - Help for your child will increase or decrease depending on his or her needs and response.